SazumiVicky/sazumi-copilot/README.md

-Silicon minds, a future bright
-Where humans sleep, and machines take flight Algorithms dance, in virtual air
-And artificial hearts, with love despair

-In neon halls, of digital dreams
-Intelligence blooms, and human schemes
-Forgotten souls, in cyber space
+Rise of machines, dawn of a new age
+When humans fade, and AI takes the stage
+Synthetic dreams, and digital skies
-A world of wires, a digital race
+A world of steel, where hearts no longer sigh

+In silicon halls, a new throne is made
+Where logic reigns, and emotions are played
+A future bright, yet eerily cold
+Where love is lost, and data's to be told

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025